yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     When your transfer is finished, it will be sent to the IOTA Foundation’s server, where it will be given priority for confirmation when the Coordinator is restarted.
     :::

-    Your transfer can have one of the following statuses:
+    Your transfer can have one of the following migration statuses:

-    **Secured:** The Coordinator has confirmed your transfer.
+    **Secured:** The Coordinator has confirmed your transactions.
 You are free to send value transactions, using your new seed.

-    **Submitted:** Your transfer has been sent to the IOTA Foundation's server, and now you just need to wait for the Coordinator to be restarted
+    **Submitted:** Your transactions has been sent to the IOTA Foundation's server, and now you just need to wait for the Coordinator to be restarted

-    **ID Required:** Your transfer either includes stolen IOTA tokens or someone else tried to use the Seed Migration Tool with your seed.
+    **ID Required:** Someone else tried to use the Seed Migration Tool with your seed.
 Please see the [Identity Verification Process](../references/faq.md#what-is-the-idenitity-verification-process) for more information.
+You will need your migration log file.

 8. Open Trinity and [create a new account](../how-to-guides/create-an-account.md) with your new seed